The TCP Transport

 Sets the socket buffer size in bytes

 When true, enables TCP KeepAlive on the broker connection.
-Useful to ensure that inactive consumers don't time out.
+Ensures connections don't time out on TCP level.
+Not used by InactivityMonitor!

 sets the socket timeout in milliseconds